Hestat/blazescan/README.md

 Blazescan is a malware scanning tool that uses clamav and custom malware databases

 	If you run blazescan without any arguments it will present a simple scanning menu

   	-a will scan all cpanel accounts

   	-A will use Agressive mode to scan all cpanel accounts
+     	uses clamd to run multicore scans, can increase load

 	  -u will scan the specified cpanel user

 	  -l will show the results of the last scan

 	  -t will display ctime of the hits in the last scan

 	  -d scan a directory of your choosing

 	  -w will run a scan on the directory of your choosing with wordpress checks included

+	  -f will run search for all files in the directory given and record ctime of all files

+	  -i provide a file to pull vital stats about the file

+	  -m will email the list of hits from the last scan, set email in blazscand.conf Mailtoaddress

 	  -U will check for updates, and allow you to perform any available updates

 	  -R will allow you to report a malicious file back to add a signature use this if you encounter new malicious code that is not detected

 	  -h will display the help menu